 Otto concurs with James that the numen appears as an objective presence – and that it is distinguishable from every other object we experience because it is more deep and more general (all-encompassing) than all other objects.

-However, Otto goes further than James noting that this deep and all-encompassing objective reality appears to be very powerful and spiritual, causing us to be respectful, humble, and submissive before its presence.
+However, Otto goes further than James noting that this deep and all-encompassing objective reality appears to be very powerful and spiritual, causing us in our experience of the mysterium tremendum to be respectful, humble, and submissive before its presence.
 Otto calls this reaction “creature consciousness,” and distinguishes himself from Friedrich Schleiermacher who implies that the self-conscious act of being a creature is primary.

 Otto contends that the presence of the powerful and overwhelming numen is primary, and this causes us to react to it with a sense of reverence, humility, and creatureliness.

-There are two special characteristics of this first pole of experience — overwhelming power and spiritual presence.
+There are two special characteristics of the mysterium tremendum, this first pole of experience — overwhelming power and spiritual presence.
 Notice that these two characteristics are categories of thought, and Otto insists that such categories are not primary to the experiencing subject, but rather are derived from more primary feeling-contents.

 So what are the feeling-contents that give rise to these categories of overwhelming power and spiritual presence?